nutanix-japan/ocp-saurus/docs/intro.md

 -   Optional Labs
     -   OCP: Deploy second OCP cluster using Calm
     -   OCP: Provisioning storage to OCP Image Registry
 ## Initial Setup

 -   Take note of the *Passwords* being used from you RX reservation details
 -   Log into your virtual desktops (connection info below)
 -   Login to Global Protect VPN if you have access
 ## Cluster Assignment

-The instructor will inform the attendees their assigned clusters.
+The instructor will inform the attendees of their assigned clusters.

 :::note

 If these are Single Node Clusters (SNCs) pay close attention on the networking part.
 The SNCs are setup and configured differently to the 3 or 4 node clusters

 :::